eProsima/Discovery-Server/README.md

 If using a single configuration tool this flag has no effect, as only the test matching the build (step 3) configuration would run.

-5. In order to run the example, navigate to directory **[BUILD]**/install/discovery-server/examples/HelloWorldExampleDS/bin and run the executable, running first the configuration bat file located within install folder in order to set required environment variables:
+5. In order to run the example, navigate to the directory **[BUILD]**/install/discovery-server/examples/HelloWorldExampleDS/bin and run the executable, running first the configuration bat file located within install folder in order to set required environment variables:
 ```bat